gu-benites/bedrock-v3/docs/create-recipe/troubleshooting.md

 - Component remains in loading state indefinitely

 **Possible Causes:**
+- **Incorrect Workflow Pattern:** Attempting to load data on component mount instead of streaming from the previous step.
 - Missing or invalid health concern data
 - Demographics data not properly formatted
 - Network connectivity issues
+- **Prompt Configuration Errors:** Incorrect file format, location, or content in the prompt `.yaml` file.
 - API endpoint not responding

 **Solutions:**